-In each Latin language course, students must sit for 2 written language tests.
 A further minimum requirement is the knowledge of 300 words per semester.
 There is a written word quiz in the first 5-10 minutes of the class, every week.
 If a student fails 4-4 successful word quizzes till the mid-term and the end-term tests he/she is not allowed to sit in for the test.
-If a student does not have minimum 8 successful word quizzes he/she has to take a vocabulary exam that includes all 300 words.
+If students do not have minimum 8 successful word guizzes they have to take a vocabulary exam that includes all 300 words.
 A word quiz can be postponed by a week and students can take it only with their own teacher.
 Students can obtain bonus points (5-5%) by taking all the word quizzes successfully.
+Based on the final score the grades are given as follows.